Mike Fiers

-Michael Bruce Fiers (/ˈfaɪərs/; born June 15, 1985) is an American professional baseball pitcher who is a free agent.
-He has played in Major League Baseball (MLB) for the Milwaukee Brewers, Houston Astros, Detroit Tigers and Oakland Athletics.
+Michael Bruce Fiers (/ˈfaɪərs/; born June 15, 1985) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Milwaukee Brewers, Houston Astros, Detroit Tigers, and Oakland Athletics.
 Fiers has pitched two no-hitters (one in 2015 and the other in 2019), the latter being the 300th no-hitter in MLB history.
 Fiers is also known for being the whistleblower in the Houston Astros sign stealing scandal.

+Early life

+Michael Bruce Fiers was born on June 15, 1985, in Hollywood, Florida.
+Fiers attended Deerfield Beach High School in Deerfield Beach, Florida, and graduated in 2003.

 College career

-After graduating from Deerfield Beach High School in Deerfield Beach, Florida in 2003, Fiers enrolled at Broward College and played college baseball for the Broward Seahawks in 2004.
+Fiers enrolled at Broward College and played college baseball for the Broward Seahawks in 2004.
 He transferred to the University of the Cumberlands for one year, in 2007, and had a 7–2 win–loss record and 3.68 earned run average (ERA) in 10 games for the Cumberland Patriots.

 In January 2008, Fiers fell asleep while driving on the Florida Turnpike, crashed into a guard rail, and was ejected through the windshield of the car.
 He broke four vertebrae.
 After recovering, Fiers then transferred to Nova Southeastern University.
 Pitching for the Nova Southeastern Sharks in 2009, Fiers recorded a 10–3 record, a 2.65 ERA, and 145 strikeouts in 108 2/3 innings pitched, leading all of college baseball in strikeouts and breaking the Sharks' school record.

 Professional career

-Milwaukee Brewers
+Draft and minor leagues

 The Milwaukee Brewers selected Fiers in the 22nd round of the 2009 Major League Baseball draft.
 He began his career playing for the Rookie league Helena Brewers, Class A Wisconsin Timber Rattlers, and Class A-Advanced Brevard County Manatees in 2009.
 Fiers played the 2010 season at Brevard and with the Double-A Huntsville Stars.
 He began the 2011 season with Huntsville, but was promoted to the Triple-A Nashville Sounds in late May 2011.